Are you ready to decorate for spring? Learn how easy it is to style a beautiful Easter vignette in just 5 simple steps.

 My Finished Easter Vignette

 And that’s it!
-Those are my 5 simple to follow steps to style a vignette for Easter.
+Those are my 5 simple steps to style a beautiful display for Easter.
+I love the simplicity of this finished look, and it’s a decor piece I look forward to bringing out year after year.

-As always, thanks for following along!
 If you enjoyed this post, you can find more of my favorite spring DIY and decor inspiration here.

 This is so pretty and so many good tips!
 Happy weekend!